jykim74/jykim74.github.io/_posts/2025-10-17-BerEditor_ML_KEM.markdown

 <img src="">

-In the KeyPair window, enter the key pair name, select ML DSA in the PQC section, and select one of the three (KEM_512, KEM_768, KEM_1024) for KeyLength.
+In the KeyPair window, enter the key pair name, select ML KEM in the PQC section, and select one of the three (KEM_512, KEM_768, KEM_1024) for KeyLength.

 <img src="">